Starter Kit: Legislative Branch

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including transcribe multiple languages, powerful integrations and APIs, advanced search, generate automated summaries powered by AI, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including automatic transcription software, powerful integrations and APIs, generate automated summaries powered by AI, secure transcription and file storage, and easily transcribe your Zoom meetings.
 Try Sonix for free today.